Collections Management System

 PastPerfect's file hierarchy begins with fixed Catalogs that fit a very specific type of collection.
 By keeping a hierarchy of levels, but making them all user-editable, the types of collections using the CMS are endless.

 This architecture would also allow more granular control on access.
-Unlocking access to specific areas for registrars, interns, assistants, curators, etc.
+Unlocking access to specific areas for registrars, interns, assistants, curators, etc, for whatever time needed.

 Editing an object location - User flow

-This action became one of the main use cases to work on and perform a usability test on Past Perfect: Entering the CMS to lookup, open a record, and edit its location.
+This action became one of the main use cases to observe and work on with Past Perfect: Entering the CMS to lookup, open a record, and edit its location.
 The user spent about 16 seconds just to pull up a record.

 Summarized user journey map of the current collection's management system, Past Perfect Web Edition.
 Showing the process of logging in, looking for a record, and editing its location value.

-When a new user looked up a record with no filters added (9 seconds).
+When a new user looked up a record, applying no filters (9 seconds).

 Open.
 Edit.
 Done.